The Best Toilet Brushes for the Bathroom

 Finding the best toilet brush can make cleaning a little easier.
 The best brushes also help make your bathroom a more functional and hygienic place.
 Though you can spend a few bucks on cheaper brushes, others are worth a slightly larger investment, and some even make for a more frugal option with replaceable brush heads.
 Regardless of what you’re looking for, it helps to review a few shopping considerations, brush types, and features to find a toilet brush that meets your needs based on price, design, and more.

-- RUNNER-UP: simplehuman Toilet Brush With Caddy
+- BEST OVERALL: simplehuman Toilet Brush With Caddy

 - BEST BANG FOR THE BUCK: mDesign Slim Compact Plastic Toilet Bowl Brush